package-url/purl-spec/README.rst

 How to parse a `purl` string in its parts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Based on the conventions defined in this document, parsing a `purl` ASCII string
-into its parts works from right to left, from `subpath` to `type`.
-Note that
+Parsing a `purl` ASCII string into its parts works from right to left, from
+`subpath` to `type`.

-there may be extra type-specific normalizations that may need to be applied.
+Note: some extra type-specific normalizations are required.
+See the "Known types section" for details.

+To parse a `purl` string in its parts:

 - Split the `purl` string once from right on '#'